loopmediagroup/es-alchemy/README.md

 - `mapping.recreate(name: String)` - recreate mapping on Elasticsearch (deletes _all_ versions and recreates current version)
 - `data.count(name: String)` - get number of indexed elements from Elasticsearch (from _all_ versions)
 - `data.query(name: String, filter: Object, options: Object)` - query for data in Elasticsearch against all versions.
 Returns raw result body from elasticsearch.
+- `data.version(index: String, id: String)` - get version number for document or null if document does not exist
 - `data.refresh(name: String)` - refresh Elasticsearch index, useful e.g. when testing (all versions)
 - `data.historic(index: String, limit: Integer = 100)` - fetch historic data entries as list of ids.
 - `data.update(name: String, options: Object)` - insert, update or delete objects in Elasticsearch (current version, removed touched documents from old versions and deletes old versions when empty)